RockefellerArchiveCenter/project_electron/content/rac-bagit-spec.md

 2. Rockefeller Archive Center bags may be:
     1.  serialized (single ZIP or TAR file)
     2.  un-serialized
 3. All bags must valid according to the organization's BagIt Profile.
-An [example BagIt Profile](organizational-bag-profile.json) is provided in this repository.
+There is an [example BagIt Profile](organizational-bag-profile.json) provided for reference.

 ## RAC BagIt Structure
 This section includes a simple example of a Rockefeller Archive Center BagIt Specification-compliant bag.
 Although the Rockefeller Archive Center accepts both serialized and un-serialized bags, this example specifies an unserialized bag.